Generic Error Bounds for the Generalized Lasso with Sub-Exponential Data: Introduction

 then every minimizer $\hat{\beta}$ of \eqref{LS_K} satisfies

 where $\sigma(\beta^*) \coloneqq \norm{y-\scpr{x,\beta^*}}_{\psi_1}$. \end{proposition} Informally speaking, Proposition~\ref{prop_intro} shows that estimation of the expected risk minimizer succeeds with overwhelmingly high probability as long as $n \gg \Delta_2(K)^2\cdot \log(D)^2$.
 Such a statement is particularly appealing to high-dimensional problems such as sparse recovery.
-Another remarkable conclusion is that the generalized Lasso \eqref{LS_K} essentially performs as well as if the sample data were sub-Gaussian \citep[cf.][Thm.~4.3]{gen19}.
-Our main results in Section~\ref{sec:mainresults} confirm this observation in greater generality, but they also reveal several important differences to the sub-Gaussian case; first and foremost, we will be concerned with defining appropriate complexity measures for~$K$, which do not explicitly appear in the polytopal setting of Proposition~\ref{prop_intro}.
-Furthermore, let us emphasize that the simplifications of Proposition~\ref{prop_intro} come along with a suboptimal behavior regarding, (a), the error decay rate $O(n^{-1/4})$, (b), the sub-exponential parameter $\kappa$, and (c), the model deviation parameter $\sigma(\beta^*)$.
+Another remarkable conclusion is that the estimator \eqref{LS_K} essentially performs as well as if the sample data were sub-Gaussian (cf.~\citep[Thm.~4.3]{gen19}).
+Our main results in Section~\ref{sec:mainresults} confirm this observation in much greater generality, but they will also reveal several important differences to the sub-Gaussian case; first and foremost, we will be concerned with defining appropriate complexity measures for~$K$, which do not explicitly appear in the polytopal setting of Proposition~\ref{prop_intro}.
+In this respect, it is important to note that there are relevant special cases of sub-exponential vectors (e.g., those with independent coordinates) for which the above estimate is too pessimistic and can be improved.
+The elaboration of this aspect is a key concern of this article and motivates the introduction of a generic tail condition that takes the underlying ``geometry'' of the problem into account.
+Apart from this, let us also emphasize that the simplifications of Proposition~\ref{prop_intro} come along with a suboptimal behavior regarding, (a), the error decay rate $O(n^{-1/4})$, (b), the sub-exponential parameter~$\kappa$, and (c), the model deviation parameter $\sigma(\beta^*)$.

 To the best of our knowledge, Proposition~\ref{prop_intro} is a new result, but it bears resemblance with a recent finding of \citet[Thm.~3.4]{so19}, who consider a similar model setup with sub-exponential input vectors.
 Their analysis focuses on the projected gradient descent method, as an algorithmic implementation of \eqref{LS_K}, and is therefore related to our estimation guarantees; see Subsection~\ref{subsec:discussion:se} for a more detailed comparison.